 Can Mothballs Kill Roaches?
 Mothballs can not be used to control roaches in your house.
 They are only used to control pests in natural clothing and fibre space, like wool.
 Cockroaches and moths are two different breeds of insects, Mothballs won’t work as a Control system.
 It contains chemicals that could be toxic to the inhabitants.
 There are always toxic released smells that can terminate months alone.

-Cockroaches could get killed today, in their numbers, while they increase in numbers with a higher level of resistance against non-roaches-centered insecticides or chemicals.
+Cockroaches could get killed today, in their numbers, while they increase in numbers with a higher level of resistance against non-roaches-centred insecticides or chemicals.
 It is advised you purchase products specifically made for the control of cockroaches.
-Mothballs chemicals that are toxic to your skin, eye, and entirety.
+Mothballs are chemicals that are toxic to your skin, eye, and entirety.

 What Harm Does Mothballs Cause?

 Paradichlorobenzene and naphthalene are of high quantity in Mothballs.
 These chemicals are dangerous to one’s health when inhaled or touched.
 Especially for kids within the age of 1-3years.